kovidgoyal/calibre/manual/function_mode.rst

 The power of function mode - using a spelling dictionary to fix mis-hyphenated words
 ------------------------------------------------------------------------------------

-Often, ebooks created from scans of printed books contain mis-hyphenated words -- words that were split at the end of the line on the printed page.
+Often, e-books created from scans of printed books contain mis-hyphenated words -- words that were split at the end of the line on the printed page.
 We will write a simple function to automatically find and fix such words.